Kkthnx/division2-heartbreaker-build-guide/README.md

 - Hybrid Red and Blue build (weapon damage & armor rolls)

+A Hybrid Red and Blue build refers to a build that combines offensive (red) and defensive (blue) attributes to create a versatile character.
+In this case, the focus is on maximizing weapon damage while maintaining a solid amount of armor.

+With a Hybrid Red and Blue build, you prioritize both offensive and defensive attributes on your gear.
+This allows you to deal significant damage with your weapons while also ensuring you have a strong defense to withstand enemy attacks.

+For example, you can allocate some attribute rolls to enhance your weapon damage, such as Critical Hit Damage.
+This will increase the damage output of your critical hits.
+At the same time, you allocate other attribute rolls to improve your defensive capabilities, such as Armor or Health.
+This provides you with a higher overall survivability.

 ### Gear Rolls

 - Crit hit chance & Crit hit damage

+Gear rolls are the specific attributes or bonuses you can apply to your gear pieces in The Division 2.
+In this case, the suggested gear rolls for the Heartbreaker build are Critical Hit Chance and Critical Hit Damage.

+- Critical Hit Chance: This attribute determines the likelihood of landing a critical hit on your enemies.
+The higher the Critical Hit Chance, the more frequently you will deal critical hits, resulting in increased damage.

+- Critical Hit Damage: This attribute determines the bonus damage multiplier applied to your critical hits.
+The higher the Critical Hit Damage, the more damage you will deal when you land a critical hit.

+By focusing on Critical Hit Chance and Critical Hit Damage as your gear rolls, you optimize your build for dealing devastating critical hits.
+This maximizes your damage output and makes your Heartbreaker build more effective in PvE encounters.

 ### Gear Mods

 - Crit hit chance & Crit hit damage

+Gear mods are additional modifications that can be applied to your gear to further enhance your character's attributes.
+In the case of the Heartbreaker build, it is recommended to use gear mods that provide bonuses to Critical Hit Chance and Critical Hit Damage.

+By equipping gear mods that increase Critical Hit Chance and Critical Hit Damage, you boost your chances of landing critical hits and amplify the damage they deal.
+This helps you maximize your damage potential and optimize the effectiveness of your Heartbreaker build.

+Remember, these specific gear rolls and gear mods are suggestions to enhance your Heartbreaker build.
+Feel free to experiment and adjust them based on your playstyle, available gear, and preferences.
+Finding the right combination of attributes and mods will allow you to create a build that suits your playstyle and maximizes your performance in PvE encounters.

 ## Getting Started